PH Design and Construction 5 Star Google Reviews

 Change Order Management

-Hidden Fees vs. Legitimate Additional Costs: Understanding the Difference
+Hidden Fees vs. Legitimate Additional Costs

 It's important to distinguish between legitimate additional costs and hidden fees.
 Reputable builders practicing transparent pricing clearly explain what's included in their quotes and what falls outside the construction contract.